cjenaro/home-vision-th/README.md

 To deploy the app there are two kamal secrets that need to be set:

 - `KAMAL_REGISTRY_PASSWORD` - the password for the docker registry
-- `COOKIE_SECRET` - the secret for the cookie session

 These can be shared through a 1Password vault with the team,